LarsenClose/courseManagementSystem/README.md

 5. Created and customized a configuration file ```.erdconfig```
 6. Ran ```bundle exec erd```

-#### TODO's
+#### TODO's archive

-1. Complete validations
+- [x] Complete validations
-2. Bug in gui creation of a course, not recognizing existing state of department
+- [X] Bug in gui creation of a course, not recognizing existing state of department
-3. Autocomplete functionality
+- [ ] Autocomplete functionality
-4. Add seeds for student section relationship
+- [x] Add to seeds verbosity for trying search cases